afferenslucem/ursus-utilus-collections/docs/querring-methods.md

 ## skip

-Method signature: `skip(shouldSkip: number) : ICollection<T>`.
+Method signature: `skip(shouldSkip: number) : Isequence<T>`.

-Bypasses `shouldSkip` elements in a collection and then returns the remaining elements.
+Bypasses `shouldSkip` elements in a sequence and then returns the remaining elements.

 ```typescript
 const skipped = _([1, 2, 3, 4, 5]).skip(3).toArray();